ACUTE SINUSITIS OVERVIEW

 You may need to use a nasal decongestant for a few days before starting a nasal steroid to reduce nasal swelling; this will allow the nasal steroid to reach more areas of the nasal passages.
 (See 'Nasal decongestants' above.)

-Do I need an antibiotic? — If bothersome symptoms of sinusitis persist for 10 or more days, it is possible that you have bacterial sinusitis.
+Do I need an antibiotic? — If bothersome symptoms of sinusitis persist for 10 or more days, or improve and then worsen again within that time period, it is possible that you have bacterial sinusitis.
 The need for antibiotics depends upon the severity of your symptoms.

-Mild symptoms — There are two possible treatment options if you have mild sinusitis symptoms: treat with antibiotics or continue to watch and wait for one week.
+Mild symptoms — There are two possible treatment options if you have mild sinusitis symptoms: treat with antibiotics or continue to watch and wait.

 Watching and waiting is a reasonable option because up to 75 percent of people with bacterial sinusitis improve within one month without antibiotics.
 During the watch and wait period, treatments to improve symptoms are recommended.
 (See 'Initial treatment' above.)